Culture of Ireland: Radio

 The first known radio transmission in Ireland was a call to arms made from the General Post Office in O'Connell Street during the Easter Rising.
 The first official radio station on the island was 2BE Belfast, which began broadcasting in 1924.
 This was followed in 1926 by 2RN Dublin and 6CK Cork in 1927.
 2BE Belfast later became BBC Radio Ulster and 2RN Dublin became RTÉ.
+RTÉ have several stations including RTÉ Radio 1 and 2fm.
 The first commercial radio station in the Republic, Century Radio, came on air in 1989.
+The two main commercial stations in Ireland are Newstalk and Today FM.

-During the 1990s and particularly the early 2000s, dozens of local radio stations have gained licences.
+During the 1990s and particularly the early 2000s, dozens of local radio stations have gained licenses.
 This has resulted in a fragmentation of the radio broadcast market.
 This trend is most noticeable in Dublin where there are now 6 private licensed stations in operation.

 Television

 Different television stations are available depending on location in Northern Ireland or the Republic of Ireland.
 In Northern Ireland the main terrestrial television stations are the main UK wide channels BBC One, BBC Two, ITV, Channel 4 and Channel 5.
 Both the BBC and ITV have local regional programing specific to Northern Ireland produced and broadcast through BBC Northern Ireland and UTV.

 In terms of Satellite-carried channels in Northern Ireland these are the same as for the rest of the United Kingdom including all Sky channels.

 In the Republic of Ireland some areas first received signal from BBC Wales and then latter from BBC Northern Ireland when it began broadcasting television programmes in 1959 before RTÉ Television opened in 1961.
 Today the Republic's main terrestrial channels are RTÉ One, RTÉ Two, TV3 which began broadcasting in 1998 and Teilifís na Gaeilge (TnaG), now called TG4 which started its Irish language service in 1996.

 British and satellite-carried international television channels have widespread audiences in the Republic.
 The BBC and ITV families of channels are available free to air across the Republic and there is widespread availability of the four main UK channels (BBC1, BBC2, ITV1 and Channel Four) but only limited coverage from Five.
 Sky One, E4, and several hundred satellite channels are widely available.
 Parts of the Republic can access the UK digital TV system Freeview.